 Reduce: Less stuff means less waste.
 Take your own reusable bag with you whenever you are out to shop.
 Try to avoid items with excess packaging.
 Choose the product wisely while you buy it.
 Support companies that are environmentally responsible and sustainable.

 Buy Smart: When you do decide to purchase something new, choose quality, durability, and bio-degradable products over cheap, low-quality, and synthetic materials.
 Purchase locally to lower transportation fossil fuels and avoid plastic packaging.

 Don’t buy quick cheap fashion: buy quality clothing that will last.
 Trendy, cheap items go out of style quickly and get dumped in landfills where they produce methane as they decompose.
 The average US-American discards about 80 pounds of clothing each year, 85 percent of which ends up in landfills.
 Besides, most fast fashion comes from China and Bangladesh.
 Therefore, shipping them to far-off places means the consumption of fossil fuels.

-Renewable energy: There is the need to adopt renewable sources of energy such as wind, solar, hot rocks and wave power.
-If one is to reduce the emission of greenhouse gases, then they have to replace their entire energy systems by opting for electricity from green energy sources.
+Renewable energy: There is a need to adopt renewable sources of energy such as wind, solar, hot rocks, and wave power.
+If one is to reduce the emission of greenhouse gases, then they have to replace their entire energy system by opting for electricity from green energy sources.

-If you cannot buy a private renewable energy source, opt for signing with renewable green energy companies for ur heat and electricity bills.
+If you cannot buy a private renewable energy source, opt for signing with renewable green energy companies for our heat and electricity bills.

 Lower your consumption to save energy: